alexandramartinez/mulesoft-from-start/README.md

 ## 🗓️ Next session

-The next session is scheduled for `June 28, 2023` at `1:30pm ET`.
+The next session is scheduled for `July 5, 2023` at `1:30pm ET`.

 What we'll learn:
-- Review our homework from the last session
-- Design an API
-    - Test with the Mocking Service
-    - Publish to Exchange
+- Introduction to Anypoint Studio
+  - The UI
+  - The Mule Palette
+  - Project's structure
+- Mule project's best practices
+  - Global Elements
+  - Properties
-- Implement an API in Studio
+- Initial API implementation
-    - Core components

 ---